drduh/PC-Engines-APU-Router-Guide/README.md

 Power up the APU board, DC jack first.
 Make note of the BIOS version displayed briefly before POST.

+# Updating BIOS

 If the version is [out of date](https://pcengines.github.io/), download and extract [TinyCore Linux](http://pcengines.ch/file/apu2-tinycore6.4.img.gz) and latest BIOS release.
-Mount a USB drive and write the TinyCore image, then copy the latest firmware:
+Mount a USB disk and write the TinyCore image, then copy the latest firmware:

 ```shell
 $ sudo dd if=apu2-tinycore6.4.img of=/dev/sdd bs=1M